adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

  to `/apps`
 -   The `ui.config` package, or OSGi Configuration Package, contains all OSGi configurations
 -   The `ui.content` package, or Content Package, contains all content and configuration
--   The `all` package is a container package that ONLY includes the `ui.apps` and `ui.content` packages as embeds
+-   The `all` package, container package that embeds the core bundles and the ui.apps ,ui.config and ui.content packages

 # How it works

 #### 1. Create base project structure
-* Create the base template for `all` package and parent `pom.xml file` at the root level.
+* Create the base template for `all` package `analyse` package and parent `pom.xml file` at the root level.
 * If only single project is configured, create the base template for `ui.apps`, `ui.content` and `ui.config` packages at the same level.
 * If multiple projects are configured, create similarly named project folders inside which